 Like most cable-actuated posts that clamp the cable at the remote lever, the Tellis is very easy to install.
 We timed our installation, and it took approximately 10 minutes and required only a set of allen keys and a pair of cable cutters.

 Once the tedious task of routing the housing through the frame is completed, feed the cable through with the barrel end at the post.
 Slip the barrel end of the cable into the actuator lever and through the slot in the large green actuator at the base of the post.
 Pull tension on the cable and fit the end of the housing into the base of the actuator then insert the post into the seat tube.
 Insert the other end of the cable into the barrel adjuster of the remote and feed it through the hole in the remote lever.
 Tighten the small set screw on the lever and secure the cable.
 Cut the excess cable and crimp the end.
 Attach the hinged clamp around your handlebar in the desired location and angle, and you're done.

 The Tellis is a very reasonably priced dropper seatpost.
-At retail, it is one of the least expensive models in our test selection, just twelve dollars more than our Best Buy winner.
+At retail, it is one of the least expensive models in our test selection, just a handful of dollars more than our Best Buy winner.
 It's easy for us to call it a good value considering its good all-around performance and reliability.
 It may not have taken our Best Buy Award, but if you're looking for a dropper and don't want to break the bank, this is certainly a good option to consider.

 The SDG Tellis is a quality dropper offered at a very reasonable price.
 While it falls a little bit short of the high bar set by the competition, we feel this post is easy to install, offers good all-around performance, and it comes with a relatively good remote lever.
 It may not be the best in the test, but we feel it is another in a growing list of affordable options for riders on a budget.